How Cub Scouts Are Organized/What Den is my child in?

 What are the dues/what does Pack 82 cost?

-As a pack, we currently have a modest dues of $25 for Lions (Lions Participant Package and Shirt included), $45 for Tigers, and $85 for all others.
+As a pack, we currently have modest annual dues of $150.
+For Lions this includes the Lions Participant Package, Lion Hat, and Shirt.
 This covers much of the operational costs for the Pack including the registration with BSA.
-These dues also help defray the costs of the camping reservation for our Fall and Spring camping trips and out annual Pinewood Derby/Blue and Gold dinner.
+These dues also help defray the costs of the camping reservation for our Fall and Spring camping trips and our annual Pinewood Derby/Blue and Gold dinner.
 We also do one fundraiser per year which provides the pack the bulk of our operating funds to do activities.
 If the cost of the dues is a hardship for your family, please let us know, as we do not want anyone to miss out on scouting for financial reasons.
 There are a bunch of activities all year long.
 Some activities have a modest fee like our ice skating event.
 Other larger activities like our Tahoe winter trip do cost a bit more (but are very reasonably priced).
-In addition to the annual dues paid when you sign up, you are encouraged, but not required to make donations to Friends of Scouting which are matched by corporate contributions.
-This funding goes directly to our local council for funding their operation.
+In addition to the annual dues paid when you sign up, you are encouraged, but not required to make donations to Friends of Scouting which may be matched by corporate contributions.
+Friends of Scouting fund raising goes directly to our local council for funding their operation.

-What do I need to get for my son?
+What do I need to get for my new Scout?

 The one thing you absolutely need to get immediately for your scout is the Handbook for your child’s den level.
 They are called Tiger Handbook, Wolf Handbook, Bear Handbook etc. These books contain the entire program of things we will be doing in den meetings and all of the activities that your scout will need to do to earn the badge for their den level.